-ROJECT EVALUATION FY 2023 - 2026 T WITHIN COMMUNITY AND COMMUNITY TO REGIO ON DDOLLCTS esed on significant public input gathered for the Mobility Plan 2045, project ommunity (i.e. smaller in scale) are scored differently than community to reojects).
-Within Community projects will support local, multimodal connects ources within a variety of community centers from large urban to rural cojects support strategic, multimodal connections between community centers.
-Please provide as much information as you can provide in your projects the following selection criteria.
-TPO staff will score projects using the other proposed project. cts that are considered within region projects (i.e. larger ctions and access to community crossroads.
+ROJECT EVALUATION FY 2023 - 2026 T WITHIN COMMUNITY AND COMMUNITY TO REGIO ON DDOLLCTS esed on significant public input gathered for the Mobility Plan 2045, project ommunity (i.e. smaller in scale) are scored differently than community to respect to the control of the cont cts that are considered within region projects (i.e. larger ctions and access to community crossroads.
 Community to region ters and regional economic ject scope on how this project Maintenance and efficiency - Within Community 19 points/ Cor Does the project increase the useful life of an existing facility?
 Does the project address a deferred maintenance need?
 How does the project increase the efficiency of the existing transetwork?
 2. More options - Within Community 18 points/ Community to Re egion 17 points Does the project support bicycling, walking, and/or transit?
 Does the project connect major origins and destinations for w Does the project address first mile/last mile connectivity for tr

 PROJECT NAME: 3.
-S Safety and security - Within Community 16 points/ Community to Region 13 points Does the project address one or more safety concerns that have been identified by a loc state plan, or by the TPO's crash analysis?
+Safety and security - Within Community 16 points/ Community to Region 13 points Does the project address one or more safety concerns that have been identified by a local or state plan, or by the TPO's crash analysis?
 Does the project address security or emergency response (including extreme weather events)?
-How does the project address safety for all users especially bicyclists, pedestrians and trausers?
+How does the project address safety for all users especially bicyclists, pedestrians and transit users?
 4. Equitable access - Within Community 13 points/ Community to Region 9 points Does the project improve access and mobility for priority populations, including access to employment centers, community facilities, and retail, grocery, and other services?
 (See map of priority population areas in project call supplementary information file.)
 5. Health and Environment - Within Community 13 points/ Community to Region 10 points Does the project improve air quality?
 Does this project maximize energy efficiency?
 Does this project promote increased bicycling and walking as part of daily activity?
 Does this project improve water quality and include stormwater best management practices?

 PROJECT NAME: 6.
 Congestion reduction - Within Community 8 points/ Community to Region 12 points Does the project reduce congestion through technology (e.g. traffic signal coordination, real-time traffic info, and emergency response), adding transportation options or increasing capacity?
-7 Preservation of Places - Within Community 9 points/ Community to Region 11 points Does the project have negative impacts on sensitive natural and cultural areas?
+7 Dracoviation of Diagos Within Community O points / Community to Pagion 11 points / .
+Preservation of Places - Within Community 9 points/ Community to Region 11 points Does the project have negative impacts on sensitive natural and cultural areas?
 If so, how are those impacts being mitigated?
 Does this project support the preferred growth concept? (see Preferred Growth Concept map in project call supplementary information file) 8.
 Economy and freight - Within Community 4 points/ Community to Region 9 points Does the project create a more attractive environment for business recruitment/retention?
 Does the project support travel and tourism?
 Does the project serve an employment center?
 Does the project increase the ease and safety of goods delivery and local freight movement, including the first and last mile?
 Will the project encourage people to spend money locally?